-Focusing on the format and design of explainer videos, we will look at the latest examples from News organisations and broadcasters and use practical exercises to put what they’ve learnt into action.
-With the right approach, you will understand how to make popular factual pieces that inform people about what’s going on the world, without compromising public service values.
+With the right approach, you will understand how to make popular factual pieces that inform people about what’s going on in the world without compromising public service values.

 WHO IT'S FOR